Woman participating in a traditional tea ceremony in Kyoto, holding a tea bowl.

 Additional information

-• Premium matcha made from 100% Kyoto Uji tea leaves is offered at a special price, and matcha tea bowls are also available for purchase.
+Premium matcha made from 100% Kyoto Uji tea leaves can be purchased at special prices along with matcha tea bowls.

 Guests participating in a traditional tea ceremony in Kyoto, Japan.